Best Razer keyboards 2024: all the brand's top gaming decks

 The Razer Cynosa V2 manages to feel great under your hands without breaking the bank - which isn't an easy find in the world of Razer keyboards.
 Not only is it one of the brand's best decks for value for money, but it's one of the cheapest models worth running on the whole market as well.
 While it holds an MSRP of $59.99 / £59.99, we actually see this model well under $50 / £50 regularly.

 While these rubber dome switches are a little cheaper by nature, the Cynosa manages to implement them in a way that still feels tactile and responsive.
 Plus, you're keeping that quiet typing experience of a non-mechanical deck as well.
-It should be said, though, that in our testing we did come across a few squeaky keys.
+It should be said, though, that in Ben's testing he did come across a few squeaky keys.
 While no means a deal-breaker, and certainly not a constant sound, the odd ting noise could become irritating if they build up over time.

 The Razer Cynosa line is very similar to the brand's other budget range - the Ornata.
 The Cynosa won't take you past $50, but the Ornata, with its hybrid switches, media dial, and included wrist rest will run you closer to $80.
 While the Ornata may boast a few more specialized features, then, those looking for a true budget buy will be better suited to the value experience that the Cynosa V2 line offers.